miso-lims/walkthroughs/2-projects.md

 ---
 layout: page
+category: walkthrough
-title: Projects
+title: 2.
+Projects
 ---

-# 2. Projects

 A _Project_ contains information about a set of _Studies_ that may comprise many different _Samples_, _Experiments_ and _Runs_.
 Samples are attached to Projects as